 The essential task of the Ministry of Foreign Affairs is to work for Norway’s interests internationally: to safeguard the country’s freedom, security and prosperity.

-Dissenso.org is a platform for the promotion of freedom of expression in the digital environment.
-They advocate for dialogue between academia, law and society operators through the dissemination of information.
+Dissenso.org is a platform for the promotion of freedom of expression in the digital environment in Brazil.
+They advocate for dialogue between academia, law and civil society through the dissemination of information.
+They also have been developing a repository of analyses of more than 100 court cases as well as academic papers that serve as a source for research and promoting a qualified debate on freedom of expression in Brazil.

 The Spanish Version of the Case Law Database